NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/journal.md

 I've used Django before, but Flask is more lightweight and minimal, making it a better fit.

 The full Flask app will likely be hosted on Render, with GitHub integration for auto-deploys.

+Additional thought: If I do decide to implement a keyboard, a react frontend would be necessary.

+**Quick Note:**

+Previously leaned toward using higher-pitched base tones in the generated audio, under the assumption that it would preserve more detail when pitch-shifting.
+However, that's incorrect — starting with **lower-pitched** sounds is better, since **more samples are used** when shifting audio upward.
+This results in better resolution and fidelity, especially when stretching or transposing the output later.
+Probably a good idea some help text of this somewhere on the web app.